-Characterization of smart materials has properties as follows:
+Characterisation of smart materials properties

 - Be able to perceive, detect and identify the intensity of external and internal stimuli from sources such as light, heat, cold, stress, chemistry, etc.

-Sources and recommended reading: Bioinspired intelligent nanostructured interfacial materials by Lei Jiang and Lin Feng.
+- Bioinspired intelligent nanostructured interfacial materials by Lei Jiang and Lin Feng.
 Published 2010 by World Scientific Publishing